-Within moments, an innocent walk in Smyrna can turn into a tragic accident.
-Drivers must be careful to watch the road at all times.
+An innocent walk in Smyrna can turn into a tragic accident within moments.
+Drivers should be careful and watch the road at all times.
 If they don’t, it can lead to a pedestrian accident.
-If this has happened to you or a loved one, call a Smyrna pedestrian accident lawyer.

 You should not bear the expenses from a collision you didn’t cause.
 If you suffered injuries in a pedestrian accident, you have options.
-An experienced lawyer can help you seek compensation.
+An experienced Smyrna personal injury lawyer can help you seek compensation.

 Common Causes of Pedestrian Accidents in Smyrna